Hilo Man Sentenced To 10-Year Prison Term

-(BIVN) – Kīlauea volcano is not erupting, but there has been a significant increase in seismicity beneath the upper East Rift Zone and caldera south of Halemaʻumaʻu.
-The number of earthquakes increased early Saturday and was continuing with little change as on Sunday morning.
+(BIVN) – Kīlauea volcano is not erupting, however there has been a significant increase in seismicity beneath the upper East Rift Zone and caldera south of Halemaʻumaʻu.

-For now, scientists have maintained the USGS Volcano Alert Level for Kīlauea at ADVISORY, which means they believe an eruption is not yet imminent.
-Still, an eruption – either in Kīlauea’s summit region or beneath the upper East Rift Zone – is a potential outcome of the current activity.
+The Hawaiʻi island volcano entered a heightened state of unrest in the early morning of April 27th, and that state of unrest is continuing and has intensified, scientists say.
+There have been over 360 earthquakes in the past 24 hours, compared to 250 earthquakes in the previous 24 hours.
+The earthquakes are located mostly beneath the upper East Rift Zone with fewer in the caldera south of Halemaʻumaʻu.

+“At this time, it is not possible to say with certainty if this increase in activity will lead to an eruption in the near future – or simply remain confined below ground,” wrote the USGS Hawaiian Volcano Observatory in a Monday report.
+“However, the gradual strengthening of seismic swarms suggests that an eruption in Kīlauea’s summit region or beneath the upper East Rift Zone, within Hawai‘i Volcanoes National Park, is one potential outcome.”

-As a precaution, Hawaiʻi Volcanoes National Park has closed Hilina Pali Road from the Chain of Craters intersection.
-The National Park Service says overnight use of the coastal backcountry, Nāpau and Pepeiao Cabin is also temporarily closed.
+The uptick in activity has prompted some closures within Hawaiʻi Volcanoes National Park.
+Hilina Pali Road is closed from Chain of Craters Road, and overnight use of the coastal backcountry, Nāpau and Pepeiao Cabin is temporarily suspended.

+The current USGS Volcano Alert Level for Kīlauea remains at ADVISORY.
+All seismic activity on the East Rift Zone is confined to the upper East Rift Zone, with no significant earthquakes or deformation occurring past the Mauna Ulu region.

 Rift Zone Observations: All seismic activity on the East Rift Zone is confined to the upper East Rift Zone, with no significant earthquakes or deformation occurring past the Mauna Ulu region.
 Seismicity in Kīlauea’s Southwest Rift Zone remains low overall.
 Measurements from continuous gas monitoring stations downwind of Puʻuʻōʻō in the middle East Rift Zone—the site of 1983–2018 eruptive activity—continue to be below detection limits for SO2, indicating that SO2 emissions Puʻuʻōʻō are negligible.

-The USGS Hawaiian Volcano Observatory says it will continue to provide daily updates while Kīlauea is at a heightened state of unrest.
-Should volcanic activity change significantly, a Volcanic Activity Notice will be issued.
+The USGS HVO says it will continue to provide daily updates while the volcanic unrest continues.

 by Big Island Video News